What is my borrowing power? How a home loan borrowing calculator can help you.

 Does the amount I can borrow differ by lender?

-Yes, it can differ by lender.
-The amount you can borrow is dependent on a range of factors.
+The amount you can borrow can differ by lender.
+It is dependent on a range of factors.
 A uno mortgage broker knows what each lender is looking for and will work with you to find the best lender for your borrowing capacity.
 We talk to lenders daily and will use our knowledge to present the right loan options for you.

 Plus, when you search for home loan rates online with uno, our technology actually shows you which lenders are more likely to consider lending you the loan size you are looking for.
 You can get started in searching for home loans and comparing lender borrowing power here.

 uno works with major lenders CBA, National Australia Bank (NAB), St George Bank, Westpac and ANZ.
-We also work with a bunch of smaller lenders:
+We also work with a bunch of smaller lenders, including Adelaide Bank, AMP Bank, Bank of South Australia, Bankwest, MAS Home Loans, Macquarie Bank, ING Direct, Me Bank, Pepper Home Loans, Qudos CU, Redzed and Suncorp.

 Will I need Lenders Mortgage Insurance (LMI)?